 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others' actions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Time Management: Managing one’s own time and the time of others.

 In the United States, there were 24,700 jobs for Landscape Architect in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Landscape Architect by 2026.
-There will be an estimated 1,900 positions for Landscape Architect per year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Landscape Architect are Alaska, Idaho, and Utah.
 Watch out if you plan on working in Nevada, Montana, or District of Columbia.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Landscape Architects is somewhere between $40,710 and $113,340.